SmarterApp/AP_TestAuthoring/README.md

 ### REST Module
 The REST module is a deployable WAR file (`test-auth.rest-VERSION.war`) that provides REST endpoints that can be used to access and modify Test Authoring data.

 In order to run and use the REST WAR application, several supporting applications must be running and accessible: Program Management (PM), Monitoring and Alerting (MNA), Test Item Bank (TIB), and Test Spec Bank (TSB).
-In addition, the following Shared Services applications are also required at run time: Permissions, Single Sign On (SSO - OpenAM) Core Standards (CS).
+In addition, the following Shared Services applications are also required at run time: Permissions, Single Sign On (SSO - OpenAM), and Core Standards (CS).

 The REST layer setup must be performed before deploying the WAR to a Tomcat-compatible application server.
-Specifically, virtually all of the start up and run time parameters that the REST module needs are stored in sb11-program-management using its profile property configuration feature.
+Specifically, virtually all of the start up and run time parameters that the REST module needs are stored in Program Management using its profile property configuration feature.

 To execute the REST module and connect to sb11-program-management, run time parameters are passed to the Tomcat server running the Test Authoring REST module: